-- 1. Choose File | Open from the menu or click on the B button on the standard toolbar. - 2.
+- 1. To display the Open dialog, choose one of the following: - Click on the 🖻 button on the standard toolbar. - Select File | Open from the menu. - 2.
 The Open dialog box appears.
-At the bottom, choose ServoSetup Files (.srv) from the drop down list in the Files of type: box.
+At the bottom, choose ServoSetup Files (\.srv) from the drop down list in the Files of type: box.
 This brings up a list of all existing servo setup files. - 3.
 Highlight the file you want to open